BOUT THE BOAT

 .. and finally, on a grey day in early May, a crane - right at the top of its lifting capability - is ready to launch Tarilian

-Experience after years of ownership; maintenance, replacements and upgrades
+Experience after several years of ownership; maintenance, replacements and upgrades

 The boat has certainly kept its promises and been suiting and exceeding our requirements as a cruising couple, and occasionally with a guest.
 We have never felt a lack of space or comfort, and living on board for three weeks or so at a time is a pleasure; I know other owners who stay even longer.
-Tarilian has become our personalized home for those periods of the year, and it would be unthinkable to share it with unknown others, as people do who put their boats into charter.
+Tarilian has become our very personalized home for those best periods of the year.

 There is a point to grumble over specifically regarding the Trader 535:

 The Trader hull, with its traditional semi displacement shape, has a tendency to roll in seas from abeam and aft quarters.
 It is more of concern for passages in the long Atlantic swell than in the Med, and it's about comfort rather than safety.
 Although there is nowadays an increasing marketing pitch on stabilizers for smaller boats, retro-fitting stabilizers to Tarilian would neither be technically easy nor affordable to me.
-I am carefully avoiding such sea conditions when planning a passage in the open.
-As a leisure skipper I insist on taking time and waiting for a favourable forecast rather than putting the crew at risk of any prolonged dodgy ride.
+I am carefully avoiding such sea conditions when planning a passage.
+As a leisure skipper I insist on - and can afford - taking time and waiting for a favourable forecast rather than putting the crew at risk of any prolonged dodgy ride.

-Regarding running costs; the much talked about fuel consumption of motor boats is not so bad in case of Tarilian: Based on our average usage (of 600-900nm in a season), the cost of fuel amounts to only a modest percentage of the total annual costs, around 20% or less.
-The lion share of costs goes towards berthing fees, maintenance, repairs/renewals and upgrades.
-Costs of labour and yard costs such as craning are going up year on year.
+Regarding running costs; the much talked about fuel consumption of motor boats is not so bad in case of Tarilian: Based on our average annual usage, the cost of fuel (around 4 ltrs/nm) amounts to only a moderate percentage of the total annual costs of boating, 10-15%.
+The lion share of 85-90% of costs goes towards berthing fees, annual maintenance, repairs/renewals and upgrades, not to forget insurance.
+Costs of labour and yard costs, such as craning, are going up year on year.

 After the initial major works in Falmouth in 2010 I have continued with updates and improvements based on experience:

-An upgraded anchor (Rocna); a custom made teakwood door to the aft deck locker; underwater lights (yes!
-Nice in a bay for a night swim); courtesy and stair lights (for safety) inside and out; winches for mooring ropes on the bow; bilge alarm; sun covers to protect the aft deck settee, and more.
+An upgraded anchor (Rocna); a custom made teakwood door to the aft deck locker; underwater lights (yes, nice in a bay for a night swim!); courtesy and stair lights inside and out (for safety); winches for mooring ropes on the bow; bilge alarm; sun covers to protect the aft deck settee, and more.

-It goes without saying that annual engine and generator servicing, antifouling, maintenance and replacements are being carried out regularly; in spring 2015 I commissioned a major service of the Volvo engines.
+It goes without saying that annual engine and generator servicing, antifouling and routine maintenance are being carried out in the spring ahead of each season.In spring 2015 I commissioned a major service of the Volvo engines.

-Further issues we experienced on the boat in the course of using it, and addressed:
+Further issues we experienced in the course of using the boat, and the solutions we chose:

 A Trader 535 is a tall boat with high windage.
 For stern-to Med mooring under side wind, a stern thruster helps - particularly if you are cruising short-handed as we do.
 Previously, in the UK, I had seen this an unnecessary extra for a boat like ours.
 However, after repeated stressful mooring situations under wind in Croatia, I do feel it is needed for safety and for the additional degree of control during close quarters manoeuvres that helps reducing risks and stress.